kiryor/nnPUlearning/README.md

 * ```pu_loss.py``` has a chainer implementation of the risk estimator for PU learning and NNPU learning.
 * ```train_mnist.py``` is an example code of PU learning and NNPU learning.
 The dataset is MNIST [3] preprocessed in such a way that even digits form the P class and odd digits form the N class.
+The default setting is 1000 P data and 59000 U data, and the class prior is the ratio of P class data in U data.

 ## Requirements
 * Python 3.6